-Adult vision care Limited to covered persons age 19 and over Adult routine vision exams (inclu · · Performed by a legally qualified ophthalmologist, optometrist, therapeutic optometrist, or any other providers acting within the scope of their license 75% (of the negotiated charge) per visit 50% (of the recognized charge) per visit Maximum visits per policy year 1 visit Adult routine care services and s Office visit for the fitting of prescription contact lenses 75% (of the negotiated charge) per visit 50% (of the recognized charge) per visit Maximum visits per policy year 1 Visit Eyeglass frames, prescription lenses or prescription contact lenses 75% (of the negotiated charge) per item 50% (of the recognized charge) per item Maximum number of eyeglass frames per policy year One set of eyeglass frames Maximum number of prescription lenses per policy year One pair of prescription lenses Maximum number of prescription contact lenses per policy year (includes non- conventional prescription contact lenses and aphakic lenses prescribed after cataract surgery) Daily disposables: up to 3 month supply Extended wear disposable: up to 6 month supply Non-disposable lenses: one set
+Adult vision care

+Limited to covered persons age 19 and over

+Adult routine vision exams (including refraction)

+Description In-network coverage Out-of-network coverage Performed by a legally qualified ophthalmologist, optometrist, therapeutic optometrist, or any other providers acting within the scope of their license 75% (of the negotiated charge) per visit 50% (of the recognized charge) per visit Maximum visits per policy year 1 visit

+Adult vision care services and supplies

+Description In-network coverage Out-of-network coverage Office visit for fitting of contact lenses 75% (of the negotiated charge) per visit 50% (of the recognized charge) per visit Maximum contact lens fitting visits per policy year 1 visit , Eyeglass frames, prescription lenses or prescription contact lenses 75% (of the negotiated charge) per item 50% (of the recognized charge) per item Maximum number of eyeglass frames per policy year One set of eyeglass frames Maximum number of prescription lenses per policy year One pair of prescription lenses Maximum number of prescription contact lenses per policy year (includes non-conventional prescription contact lenses and aphakic lenses prescribed after cataract surgery) Daily disposable: up to 3 month supply Extended wear disposable: up to 6 month supply Non-disposable: one set Non-conventional prescription contact lenses and aphakic lenses prescribed after cataract surgery Covered according to the type of benefit and the place where the service is received.
+Covered according to the type o benefit and the place where the service is received.

-Non-conventional prescription contact lenses and aphakic lenses prescribed after cataract surgery Covered according to the type of benefit and the place where the service is received.
-Covered according to the type of benefit and the place where the service is received.
-All other outpatient services and supplies for which cost-sharing is not shown in this schedule of benefits All other outpatient services and supplies for which cost- sharing is not otherwise shown in this schedule of benefits Covered according to the type of benefit and the place where the service is received.
-Covered according to the type of benefit and the place where the service is received.
+All other outpatient services and supplies

+Description In-network coverage Out-of-network coverage All other outpatient services and supplies for which cost-sharing is not otherwise shown in this Covered according to the type of benefit and the place where the service is received.
+Covered according to the type of benefit and the place where the service is received. schedule of benefits